wandb/gitbook/enterprise/configuration.md

 Then click "Create subscription" in the subscriptions table at the bottom of the page.
 Choose a name, and make sure Delivery Type is set to "Pull".
 Click "Create".

+Make sure the service account or account that your instance is running as has access to this subscription.

 **Create Storage Bucket**

 Navigate to Storage &gt; Browser in the GCP Console, and click "Create bucket".
 Make sure to choose "Standard" storage class.

+Make sure the service account or account that your instance is running as has access to this bucket.

 **Create Pubsub Notification**